Field notes · Context loss

 The short answer

-Losing your place mid-task is not a willpower failure — it is what happens when an interruption erases the context you were holding.
-The fix is not more discipline; it is a system that preserves the thread so you can return to the work instead of rebuilding it.
+Losing your place mid-task happens when an interruption erases the context you were holding; no amount of willpower prevents it.
+The fix is a system that preserves the thread so you can return to the work instead of rebuilding it.

 You read the same sentence three times.
 You click between tabs.
 You check the message that interrupted you.
 You open your notes.
 You try to reconstruct the version of yourself who knew what this was supposed to become.